 Welcome!
 I am a PhD candidate in Economics at Nova School of Business and Economics.
 I am on the 2025/26 academic job market.

-My research interests lie in macroeconomics and finance, focusing on housing, household finance, consumption and saving.
+My research interests lie in macroeconomics and finance, focusing on housing, household finance, consumption and saving, and monetary and fiscal policy.

 During the PhD, I have been a visiting student at NYU Stern, Baruch College, and U. Pompeu Fabra.
 I also worked at the European Central Bank.